stampchain-io/stamps_sdk/docs/src101specs.md

 `hash` in `sig` json must be the same as the `hash` in upper layer, otherwise transaction is invalid.

 These parameters in `sig` json  must be the same as these ones in upper layer of mint method.
-Otherwise, this transaction will be invalid.
+Otherwise, this transaction verification will be failed.

 ### TRANSFER